natdarke/base-config/README.md

 To make matters more confusing, you are also using a Docker Volume during development

-> NPM Link uses symlinks to temporarily replace the npm package in `/path/to/app/node_modules` with the one in `/path/to/local/dev/npm/package/`
+> NPM Link uses symbolic links to temporarily replace the npm package in `/path/to/app/node_modules` with the one in `/path/to/local/dev/npm/package/`

-> In the case of this application, `/path/to/local/dev/npm/package/` is `~/[your dev directory name]/base/package/[package-name]`
+> In the case of this application, `/path/to/local/dev/npm/package/` is `[dev-directory]/[app-name]/[package-repo-name]`

 * Linking
     1. In the package
         ```
-        cd /path/to/local/dev/npm/package/
+        cd [dev-directory]/[app-name]/[dependency-package-name]

         npm link
         ```

         This links the local development package to NPM's global install directory.

         It creates a symbolic link in the NPM global install directory that points to the local development package.
-More specifically, a symbolic link is create in `[prefix]/lib/node_modules/[package-name]` that points to `/path/to/local/dev/npm/package/`
+More specifically, a symbolic link is create in `[prefix]/lib/node_modules/[dependency-package-name]` that points to `[dev-directory]/[app-name]/[dependency-package-name]`

         > The NPM global install directory is where NPM installs packages when you use the -g flag i.e. packages that are used on the command line rather than used as a dependency in an application.
-It can be located in different places according to your OS and if you are using Node Version Manager (NVM) but takes the form `[prefix]/lib/node_modules/[package-name]`, with `{prefix}` being the part that varies.
+It can be located in different places according to your OS and if you are using Node Version Manager (NVM) but takes the form `[prefix]/lib/node_modules/[dependency-package-name]`, with `{prefix}` being the part that varies.

-        > On Ubuntu Linux, the location is either probably `/usr/local/lib/node_modules/[package-name]` or, if you are using NVM, `~/.nvm/versions/node/[version-number]/lib/node_modules`
+        > On Ubuntu Linux, the location is either probably `/usr/local/lib/node_modules/[dependency-package-name]` or, if you are using NVM, `~/.nvm/versions/node/[version-number]/lib/node_modules`
     2. In the service (aka application, or 'root package')
         ```
-        cd /path/to/app/
+        cd [dev-directory]/[app-name]/[service-repo-name]
-        npm link [package-name]
+        npm link [dependency-package-name]
         ```
-        This links NPM's global install directory to the service i.e. creates a symbolic link in `[prefix]/lib/node_modules/` that points to `/path/to/app/node_modules/[package-name]`
+        This links NPM's global install directory to the service i.e. creates a symbolic link in `[prefix]/lib/node_modules/` that points to `/path/to/app/node_modules/[dependency-package-name]`

 * Un-linking
     > It is essential that you unlink a package after working on it.
 This act of 'cleaning up' will help you avoid errors after, e.g. after switching branch

-    1. In the service: `npm unlink --no-save [package-name]`
+    1. In the service: `npm unlink --no-save [dependency-package-name]`
     2. In the package: `npm unlink`

     > The order is important